cccbr/runningatower/content/docs/060-headstocks/index.md

 #### Rot and beetles

 Old timber headstocks may suffer from rot (particularly if the louvres in the Bell Chamber are not weather-proof.
-Headstocks may also be attacked by [***Death Watch Beetle***](../170-glossary/#death-watch-beetle) (holes of 2mm diameter or slightly larger) or Furniture beetle (smaller holes).
+Headstocks, especially if damp, may also be attacked by [***Death Watch Beetle***](../170-glossary/#death-watch-beetle) (holes of 2mm diameter or slightly larger) or Furniture beetle (smaller holes).
 You should check for early signs of any damage and report any beetle infestation to the church authorities.
 Even if damage is not detected, a preventative measure is to treat headstocks every ten to fifteen years with wood preservative.
 This is a job for a specialist.

 {{<hint warning>}}
 The position on Faculty Jurisdiction Rules within the Church of England is not clear regarding the treatment of headstocks.
 [List B]( ../030-faculty-rules/#list-b) includes “The treatment of timber bell frames with preservative or insecticide materials” but does not mention headstocks.
 The lack of reference to headstocks implies, by omission, that a faculty is required to treat these, which seems inconsistent.
 As always in difficult cases, consult your [***Diocesan Bells Adviser***](../170-glossary/#diocesan-advisory-committee-dac).